Last updated on November 13th, 2018

 Polar Plunge Tips

 Everyone’s Polar Plunge Tips are a little different.
-For a Minnesota Jump, here is what I would recommend:
+For a Minnesota Jump, here are the best tips.

-– Loose fitting, quick removing.
+- Clothing that is loose fitting, quick removing.
 I chose athletic pants and a dry fit t-shirt.
 Some people have chosen bathing suits.
 I feel like you need a little more warmth than that in the water.
 But that’s just me.

 - No padded costumes that will weight you down in the water.